teresa-m-knowles/fetch-hedgehog-party/README.md

 # Fetch Refresher - Hedgehog Party

-Hedgehog Party is a small API designed for the [Fetch Lesson](http://backend.turing.io/module4/lessons/fetch_refresher) for Turing Schools Back-End Module 4 students.
+Hedgehog Party is an application designed for the [Fetch Lesson](http://backend.turing.io/module4/lessons/fetch_refresher) for Turing Schools Back-End Module 4 students.
+This repo includes the front-end (built in jQuery) and Express server.

 ## Setup